 Potential Injuries Sustained From A Bicycle Accident in Denver

-As an overwhelming majority of individuals in Denver bike accidents are injured, it’s helpful understanding what types of injuries an individual could sustain from a bicycle accident in Denver.
+As an overwhelming majority of individuals in Denver bike accidents are injured, it’s helpful to understand what types of injuries an individual could sustain from a bicycle accident in Denver.

 Even if the victim in question were wearing a bike helmet, that isn’t a guarantee of protection from getting injured.